gtema/gtema.github.io/content/posts/rethinking_openstack_client_auth.md

 here.
 Since caching should be also working in the regular headless mode we should not try to use any of the key wallets and/or rely on DBus with secrets storage.
 That means data should be stored on the file system.
-Encrypting data makes also not so much sense since decrypting requie passing additional decryption secrets.
+Encrypting data makes also not so much sense since decrypting require passing additional decryption secrets.
 So at least for now we just store cache in regular plain text files (remember user password is also located in a plain text form on FS).
 In order to make caching reasonably simple a first dimension of the caching can